 Founders need to foster good relationships within their teams at work, and out of work.
 For instance, how about encouraging people to leave their phones out of the conference room?
 Simon Sinek suggests that this will tremendously improve people communication because they are able to listen.
 It will consequently make the conference room a much more productive space.

 5) Evoke emotion

 Simon advises startups to begin aiming for the emotional side of clients.
 When you are trying to win a lead, it is important to invoke their emotions.
 If anything, most buying decisions are never because of logic, always, they follow a particular emotion.

 You can invoke emotion in your PR pitches to get journalists to read and reply to your emails, or in your blog posts to get them read and shared widely.
 Invoking emotion is an important of storytelling.

 It never stops, never ceases, and that way, the purchasing mill never stops.
 Emotions make the world to operate how it does.
 Companies inspire a following using their brand message and purpose.

 Startups need to do more to influence human behavior.

 About 6 years ago, if you wanted to go visit somewhere, you had to book and stay in a hotel, most of which were very expensive.
 Today, you do not have to worry about not being able to afford a decent hotel.
 You can find a comfortable and affordable place on Airbnb.

 This was a real issue, and now all of a sudden before millions of people in the world organize their travel, they have to consider Airbnb.
 Some of them do not even check hotels anymore.

 In the same breadth, about the same number of years ago, if you missed the public transport, didn’t have your car, or just needed to get somewhere without the hustle of driving, you had to go out there and fetch a taxi.
 Most of them charged very high rates as well.
 Enter Lyft, Uber, Taxify.
-Now millions of people just book a car at the comfort of their offices or homes, and get picked up when it arrives.
+Now millions of people just book a car at the comfort of their offices or homes and get pick up when it arrives.
 The prices are pretty cheap as well.